greenghazal/used-car-price-prediction/README.md

 # used-car-price-prediction
-A project for predicting the price of used cars.
+This project focuses on predicting the price of used cars based on various features such as brand, model, year of manufacture, kilometers driven, fuel type, transmission, engine specifications, and more.
+The dataset underwent extensive exploratory data analysis (EDA), including handling missing values, outlier treatment, and feature engineering.
+Several regression models, including Linear Regression, Ridge, and Lasso, were evaluated with hyperparameter tuning using GridSearchCV to achieve optimal predictive performance.